 Do Difficult Calculations using Multiples of 10

-Since, multiplying any number to 10 is quite fairly easy, you can use this maths trick for carrying out calculations in the GMAT.
-For example, you need to add or subtract a number which isn’t a multiple of 10, then the best way to do it is to round off the number by 10 or its multiples and then add or subtract.
+Since multiplying any number to 10 is quite fairly easy, you can use this maths trick for carrying out calculations in the GMAT.
+For example, you need to add or subtract a number that isn’t a multiple of 10, then the best way to do it is to round off the number by 10 or its multiples and then add or subtract.
 Let’s take an example: